theimowski/master-thesis/docs/section-industry.md

 Machine learning is yet another perfectly suitable field for functional paradigm, what is shown in Brandewinder's book {{{brandewinder2015ml}}}.
 The book presents examples in F# language of addressing concerns feasible for machine learning such as spam filter, optical character recognition, regression models and logical games.
-Interesting aspect of F# in context of machine learning is the interoperability (using F# Type Providers feature) with R language, which is famous for its comprehensive suite of ready functions and tools for data processing.
+Interesting aspect of F# in context of machine learning is the interoperability (using F# Type Providers feature) with R language, which is famous for its comprehensive suite of accessible functions and tools for data processing.

 Proof for growing interest in using functional techniques for data mining are books like Haskell Data Analysis Cookbook {{{shukla2014haskell}}}, where the author illustrates in details a variety of concepts including advanced data analysis and processing as well as input and output operations for consuming the data from and to outside world.
 The latter concept despite standing for hard to express in pure functional approach is clearly explained in the book, which confirms that even purely functional languages can be treated as general-purpose programming languages.